 One great thing about IR blasters—they’re pretty cheap to throw into hardware.
 Plenty of platforms use them, including game consoles like the Wii U, for controlling televisions from atypical devices.
 Even better—some phones have the same capability, which means you can install applications from the Play Store to control your television or Blu-Ray player without the need for a remote.
 It means you can even control televisions at bars or restaurants, though you should do that at your own risk.

-Of course, not every Android phone has an IR blaster built into the device; it’s a feature that’s seemingly fallen out of style over the last three years as other features, including wireless charging and waterproof devices, have begun to flood the market.
+Of course, not every Android phone has an IR blaster built into the device.
+It’s a feature that’s seemingly fallen out of style over the last three years as other features with more mass appeal like wireless charging and waterproof devices, have begun to flood the market.
 Wikipedia has put together a great list of devices with an IR blaster, so you’ll want to head over to their site to check out the full list.
-Some newer and popular selections from the full list: the Honor 10 and Xiaomi Red5 series from 2018, the Honor 9 and the LG Q8 from 2017, LG’s G5 and V20 from last year, Huawei’s Honor 8, the Galaxy S6 and S6 Active from 2015, and the HTC One M9.
+Some newer and popular selections from the full list: the Honor 10 and Xiaomi Red5 series from 2018, the Honor 9 and the LG Q8 from 2017, LG’s G5 and V20 from 2016, Huawei’s Honor 8, the Galaxy S6 and S6 Active and the HTC One M9 from 2015.
 Unfortunately, newer flagships from these companies, including the Galaxy S7 and S8, the LG G6, and the HTC U11 don’t feature the same IR blasting capabilities as their older counterparts.